 Hedychium coronarium, ginger lily, Zones 7b-11.
 One of my favorite fall blooming bulbs (actually rhizomes) here in the South, is ginger lily.
 The blooms look like butterflies, the fragrance is outstanding and they bloom for a long time.
 In areas where they are not winter-hardy, the rhizomes can be dug and stored until spring.

-Lycoris radiata, spider lily, Zones 7-10.
+Lycoris radiata, spider lilies, surprise lilies, or naked ladies.
+Zones 7-10.
 Spider lilies, or red spider lilies, are an old-time favorite.
 These fall blooming bulbs are a delightful surprise when they emerge on bare stems in late summer into fall.
 The flowers radiate as their name suggests in a circle at the top of the stem and the long stamens give them an airy, ethereal look.
 The leaves appear after the blooms and disappear by summer.
 Enchanting!
-Plant them where you won't dig them up--under a ground cover is good.
-They like hot, dry summers and then good rain to wake them up in the fall.
+Plant them where you won't accidentally dig them up--under a ground cover is good.
+They like hot, dry summers and then a good rain to wake them up in the fall.
 There is also a white one, L. radiata var. alba.

 Nerine bowdenii, nerine, Zones 8-10.
 An amaryllis relative native to South Africa, nerines are beautiful fall blooming bulbs for the autumn flower garden, but are best treated as a container or greenhouse plant where they are not hardy.
 The pink flowers rise on bare stems in fall rather like a lycoris, after which the leaves appear and the bulbs go dormant for the summer.
 There are several species, but N. bowdenii is the most cold hardy.